Harika-SVL/Git/notes.md

 * We enter into the `directory/`folder using `cd c/Git-Practice/`
 * Create a folder `hellogit` inisde the first folder
 * Using `pwd`(Pesent Working Directory) we can know the current directory
-* using `start .` the window will open where the folder/directory being created
+* Using `start .` the window will open where the folder/directory being created

 ![Alt text](shots/2.jpg)